comsystan/comsystanj/index.md

 ### Downloads
 - You can download ComsystanJ [here](https://github.com/comsystan/comsystanj/releases)

+### Installation for Fiji
-- Unzip the file and copy the folder to the Fiji's plugin folder
+- Unzip the .zip file and copy the folder to the Fiji's plugin folder

 ### Project descriptions
 - Processing 2D images [- Short description of plugins](description/img2-description.md)